deeppavlov/DeepPavlov/docs/components/classifiers.rst

 Embeddings were obtained from language model (ELMo) fine-tuned on the dataset `L6 - Yahoo!
 Answers Comprehensive Questions and Answers <https://webscope.sandbox.yahoo.com/catalog.php?datatype=l>`__.
 We do not provide datasets, both are available upon request to Yahoo Research.
+Therefore, this model is available only for interaction.

 +-------------------+--------------------------------------------------------------------------------------------------------------+------------------+------+----------+--------+--------+
 | Dataset           | Model                                                                                                        | Task             | Lang | Metric   | Valid  | Test   |